Canon 1D X vs 700D

-The Canon EOS-1D X and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were officially introduced, respectively, in October 2011 and March 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX) and an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
+The Canon EOS-1D X and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were announced, respectively, in October 2011 and March 2013.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX) and an APS-C (700D) sensor.
+Both cameras offer a resolution of 17.9 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D X and the Canon 700D.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1DX – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 700D is considerably smaller (50 percent) than the Canon 1D X. Moreover, the 700D is substantially lighter (63 percent) than the 1DX.
 It is worth mentioning in this context that the 1DX is splash and dust resistant, while the 700D does not feature any corresponding weather-sealing.